KwatMDPhD/Note/medicine/assess.md

-## Summary and Assessment
+## Summary

-NAME is a AGE SEX, with a history of PAST_MEDICAL_HISTORY, FAMILY_MEDICAL_HISTORY, and SOCIAL_HISTORY, presenting with DURATION of CHIEF_COMPLAIN, with PERTINENT_FINDING_1, PERTINENT_FINDING_2, and PERTINENT_FINDING_3.
+NAME is a AGE SEX, with a history of MEDICAL_HISTORY, FAMILY_MEDICAL_HISTORY, and SOCIAL_HISTORY, presenting with DURATION of CHIEF_COMPLAIN, with FINDING_1, FINDING_2, and FINDING_3.

-These findings support the diagnosis of XXX, because XXX.
+## Assessment

-Considered other diagnoses
+The findings support the diagnosis of DIAGNOSIS_1, because REASON_1.

-- DIAGNOSIS_1.
+DIAGNOSIS_2 is possible, because REASON_2.

-- DIAGNOSIS_2.
+DIAGNOSIS_3 is possible, because REASON_3.

-- DIAGNOSIS_3.
+DIAGNOSIS_4 is possible, because REASON_4.

 ## Problem

 (Every problem leads to a specific action.)

-- LUMP_1 with PROBLEM_1, PROBLEM_2, and PROBLEM_3.
+GROUP_1 with PROBLEM_1, PROBLEM_2, and PROBLEM_3.

-- Allergy.
+History of HISTORY.

-- History of HISTORY.
+Allergy.

-- Social behavior.
+Social behavior.

-- Socioeconomic status.
+Socioeconomic status.